 Use data-driven subscriptions to customize report output, delivery options, and report parameter settings at run time.
 The subscription uses a query to get input values from a data source at run time.
 You can use data-driven subscriptions to perform a mail-merge operation that sends a report to a list of subscribers that is determined at the time the subscription is processed.

 Reporting Services supports two kinds of subscriptions: standard and data-driven.
 Standard subscriptions are created and managed by individual users.
 A standard subscription consists of static values that cannot be varied during subscription processing.
 For each standard subscription, there is exactly one set of report presentation options, delivery options, and report parameters.

 Data-driven subscriptions get subscription information at run time by querying an external data source that provides values used to specify a recipient, report parameters, or application format.
 You might use data-driven subscriptions if you have a very large recipient list or if you want to vary report output for each recipient.
 To use data-driven subscriptions, you must have expertise in building queries and an understanding of how parameters are used.
 Report server administrators typically create and manage these subscriptions.
-For more information, see Data-Driven Subscriptions.
+For more information, see the following:

 Before you can create a subscription to a report, the following prerequisites must be met: